RuoChen95/algorithms-graphs-data-structures/README.md

 1. Read the data from txt file using fs;
 2. Format data;
 3. Use specific algorithms to finish problems:
-    1. Kosaraju's Two-Pass Algorithm
+    1. SCC: Kosaraju's Two-Pass Algorithm(* still have some speed problem *)
-    2. Dijkstra's Algorithm
+    2. Shortest-path: Dijkstra's Algorithm
-    3. Heap Application: Median Maintenence
+    3. Median Maintenance: Heap Application
-    4. Hashing (* still have some speed problem *)
+    4. 2-SUM problem: Hashing Application(* still have some speed problem *)

 ## How to run it
 1. install node.js